velltechgroup/teller-ai-main/README.md

-# Teller
+# MindMystery

-Teller (or TellerAI) is an AI tool which provides you a unique, family-friendly, image and text-based story based on your input prompt.
+MindMystery (or MindMysteryAI) is an AI tool which provides you a unique, family-friendly, image and text-based story based on your input prompt.
 It comes along with our AI voice adaptation - just select your actor and enjoy him/her recite your story to you ⭐.

 ---